dverdin/writings/2018-Hackathon-report.md

 ### Refactoring

+The best way to have a backward compatible Sympa 7 is to start from existing code and refactor it.

+This would be done by following these steps:

 - Create a testing framework to run *unit tests* on existing code (including mock databases, configurations, list directories, etc.).
 David volunteers to work on it.
 - Create *functional tests* based on the [sympa-ansible project](https://github.com/sympa-community/sympa-ansible) and [Test::BDD::Cucumber](https://metacpan.org/pod/distribution/Test-BDD-Cucumber/lib/Test/BDD/Cucumber/Manual/Tutorial.pod).
 Olivier volunteers to work on it.
-- Start improving the code, step by step.
+- Improve the code step by step.
 Anyone can do this. **That implies that we refactor the existing code.
 Though it will quickly derive from current 6.2, we would start from the same state.**

 #### A proposed tagging system to track refactoring:

 **Warning: This section contains ideas developped by Olivier and David while in the train back home.
 They were not discussed in such terms with the other.**

-This is the suggested approach to hadle refactoring:
+This is the suggested approach to handle refactoring.
-We could use Travis CI to generate report based on tags left in comment of Perl code:
+We could track changes through comments in the Perl code.
+These comments would have the following

 ```
   # WORK: <task>: <state>